Noah Russow, Streator advance past Ottawa in 2A regional semifinal

 Streator made it 2-0 in the 30th minute when Jordy Sanchez streaked down the center of the pitch and headed in a crossing pass from Russow.

-“Last week we had a pretty good idea how we wanted to play against Ottawa, but to honest, we really didn’t play that well and they beat us,” said Russow, who continues to deal with a knee injury suffered early this season.
+“Last week we had a pretty good idea how we wanted to play against Ottawa, but to be honest, we really didn’t play that well, and they beat us,” said Russow, who continues to deal with a knee injury suffered early this season.
 “We didn’t possess the ball, we were slow to the ball, and we didn’t have the energy we needed.
 Today was a complete turnaround from that.
-We came out super strong right the start and were able to get a couple quick goals which raised our energy even more.
+We came out super strong right from the start and were able to get a couple quick goals which raised our energy even more.

 “I feel like the first 15 minutes of the match set the tone.
 All of the things we didn’t do against them last week we did today.
 We talked at halftime about how they were going to come out very strong to start the second half and they did.
 But we were able to maintain our lead and eventually finish off the win.”